Fruit and Vegetable Consumption Among Preschool Children: An Income Paradox?

 Conclusions: This study demonstrates that in a rural setting, the common conception that lower income children consume less fruits and vegetables can be challenged.
 In addition, home availability of fruits and vegetables typically predicts FVC, but in this study did so only for childrenin$20,000 household children at greatest risk.
 Obesity interventions must assess the entire food environment (i.e., home and school) with rural-urban and income comparisons and consideration for other factors (e.g., preference, culture) to fully understand the context of FVC.

-American College of Sports Medicine Annual Conference (ACSM)
+American College of Sport Medicine Annual Meeting (ACSM)

 Hansen, Andrew R., Moya L. Alfonso, Amy A. Hackney.